datajoint/element-calcium-imaging/README.md

 + See the [datajoint-elements](https://github.com/datajoint/datajoint-elements) repository for a detailed description of the DataJoint elements and workflows.

+## Element validation

++ The following scientists have volunteered their time to validate `elements-imaging`:
+     + (Person, Lab, Institution, Acquisition system, Analysis package)
+     +

 ## Element architecture

 ![elements imaging diagram](images/elements_imaging_diagram.svg)